 A Few Things: The Rising Cost Of Compute, David Foster Wallace, Relax For Same Result, Seth Godin & Tim Ferriss On Meaning, The Precipice, Coming Wave Of AI and How To Invest, Amplifying Humanity....

-I’ve been on the road this week, so apologies for this being a little late.
 I am sharing this weekly email with you because I count you in the group of people I learn from and enjoy being around.